Beginning and endings are a vital part of our life.

 When buying the new make up to make me feel good doesn’t work anymore.

 I finally came to my senses that I need to help myself simplify to gain a renewed space in my inner and outside world.

 To help myself breathe freely in the comforts of my own space.

 And most importantly to sit comfortably in silence listening to the stories inside my head.

-The biggest question and the challenge is where to start?
+The biggest question and the challenge are where to start?

-I read books to help me paint a picture of the whole process leading to an organised outside world.
+I read books to help me paint a picture of the whole process leading to an organized outside world.

-I am prepared for the amount of work, time, and effort I needed to put in before I get my desired result.
+I am prepared for the amount of work, time and efforts I needed to put in before I get my desired result.

 I started with decluttering my email inbox.